Honest comparison

 |---|---|---|

-| Pricing | Free, forever | Free for 3 PDFs/hr; $7.50/mo Web; $63/yr Desktop |
+| Pricing | Free to edit, clean exports; $3.99/mo Pro for power features | Free for 3 PDFs/hr; $7.50/mo Web; $63/yr Desktop |

-| Signup | Never required | Required for Pro features |
+| Signup | Never required to edit | Required for Pro features |

-| Watermark | None | None |
+| Watermark | None, on any plan | None |

-| Browser-side editing | Yes — client-side | Server-processed |
+| Browser-side editing | Yes, client-side | Server-processed |

 | File size limit (free) | 50 MB / 200 pages | 200 pages / 50 MB |

-| PII auto-detect | Yes — built-in | No |
+| PII auto-detect | Yes, built-in | No |

 | Page operations (merge/split/etc) | Free, no usage cap | Free for 3/hr; cap reset hourly |